sonatype-nexus-community/scan-gradle-plugin/README.md

     useCache = true // true by default cacheDirectory = 'some/path' // by default it uses the user data directory (according to OS) cacheExpiration = 'PT12H' // 12 hours if omitted.
-It must follow the Joda Time specification at https://www.javadoc.io/doc/joda-time/joda-time/2.10.4/org/joda/time/Duration.html#parse-java.lang.String-
+It must follow the Joda Time specification at https://www.javadoc.io/doc/joda-time/joda-time/2.10.4/org/joda/time/Duration.html#parse-java.lang.String- colorEnabled = false // if true prints vulnerability description in color (red).
+By default is true.
 }
 ```
 - Open Terminal on the project's root and run `./gradlew ossIndexAudit`